 In a generation run by IKEA and other huge furniture companies, we see less and less sustainable decor.
 Reusing vintage furniture and passing it on to younger family members is a great way to help the environment while also saving money.

-Furniture at big box stores and other retailers are not cheap, so making use of old furniture not only saves you money, but it plays a significant role in preserving our ecosystem as well.
+Furniture at big box stores and other retailers is not cheap, so making use of old furniture not only saves you money but plays a significant role in preserving our ecosystem as well.

 Save The Environment

 We’ve all heard of the phrase, reduce, reuse, recycle, right?
 These are the three steps everyone should consider when furnishing their home.
 Have you ever been to someone’s house where you could barely walk through it because it’s packed to the ceiling with furniture, knick-knacks, and other things purchased from home shopping networks and other home furnishing stores?

 Minimalistic design is growing in popularity so you might want to think about reducing the amount of furnishings in your home.
 Less stuff equals less garbage in our landfills.